How Will the Forever GI Bill Impact Benefits Transferability?

 GI Bill Transferability Rules

-Perhaps the best benefit offered with the Post 9/11 GI Bill benefits package is the option to transfer it either entirely, or in part, to spouses (wives or husbands), children or other dependents (adopted children, step-children, etc.).
+Perhaps the best benefit offered by the Forever GI Bill or the Post 9/11 GI Bill is the option to transfer it either entirely, or in part, to spouses (wives or husbands), children or other dependents (adopted children, step-children, etc.).

-Unfortunately, I’m still receiving tons of questions from military personnel who did not pay close enough attention to the fine print, and who left the service before transferring their benefits, or who did something else that invalidated their benefits transfer (like transferring benefits, then leaving the service too soon), leaving their dependents on the hook for tens of thousands of dollars.
+Unfortunately, I’m still receiving tons of questions from military personnel who did not pay close enough attention to the fine print, and who left the service before transferring their benefits, or who did something else that invalidated their benefits transfer (like transferring benefits, then leaving the service before the transfer had been finalized), leaving their dependents on the hook for tens of thousands of dollars in student loans that they could have avoided!

-Make sure that you avoid financial disaster by reading this entire post, asking questions about parts that you don’t understand, and verifying that you really do have access to transferability benefits, because failure to do any one of these things could cost your family a great deal of money.
+Make sure that you avoid financial disaster by reading this entire post, asking questions about parts of the transfer process that you don’t understand, and verifying that you really do have access to transferability benefits, because failure to do any one of these things could cost your family a great deal of money.

-How Much of the Post 9/11 GI Bill Can I Transfer?
+How Much of My GI Bill Benefits Can I Transfer?

-If you’re eligible for transfer at all, you’ll be able to give up to 36 months (or whatever is left unused) of your Post 9/11 GI Bill benefits to your spouse or dependent children.
+If you’re eligible for transfer at all, you’ll be able to give up to 36 months (or whatever is left unused) of your Forever GI Bill, Post 9/11 GI Bill or Montgomery GI Bill benefits to your spouse or dependent children.

 Not everyone is eligible to transfer their benefits though, because the military is using this benefit as an incentive to get personnel to agree to slightly longer service contracts.

-And that’s one of the most important parts of the transferability rules – I already mentioned it in the opening paragraphs above, but keep in mind that even if you have Post 9/11 GI Bill benefits, you may not be able to transfer them.
+And that’s one of the most important parts of the transferability rules – I already mentioned it in the opening paragraphs above, but keep in mind that even if you have GI Bill benefits available, you may not be able to transfer them.

 You’ll need to make sure that you sign a long enough service contract after your benefits are transferred in order for them to be retained.
 If you leave the service too early, then your dependents lose their access to the benefits, and get stuck with a huge bill!

-Who is Eligible to Transfer Post 9/11 GI Bill Benefits?
+Who is Eligible to Transfer GI Bill Benefits?

 Here are the eligibility requirements you must meet if you’re hoping to transfer Post 9/11 GI Bill benefits to a spouse or dependent: